charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 \end{align}
 $$

-Where $$N$$ is number of picture changes per day.
-In our example it is just once per night.
+Where $$N$$ is the number of picture changes per day, in our case, it’s just once per night.

-Which leads us to if only one change per day, the battery should last us 4 years.... which seems unrealistic.
-Note that LiPo batteries has a natural de-charge of 1-5% per month [cite needed].
+This leads to the conclusion that, with only one picture change per day, the battery should theoretically last 4 years, which, as we know, seems unrealistic.
+Keep in mind that LiPo batteries have a natural self-discharge rate of 1-5% per month (citation needed).

-Here is a Python function for the lazy.
+For the lazy, here’s a Python function to help with the calculation:

 <details markdown="1">
 <summary><b>battery_lifetime.py</b></summary>